Becoming Competitive

 Am I Too Old for CRNA School?
 Finding Your Place Regardless of When You Start

 So, you’re thinking about or already in CRNA school, and you can’t help but wonder, am I too young for this?
 Too old?
 Should I have started sooner?
-Should I have waited?
-Welcome to the internal dialogue of nearly every CRNA student ever.

-According to the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA), the average age of Certified Registered Nurse Anesthetists (CRNAs) starting their careers is 32.9 years, with an overall average age of 47.5 years.
 In 2023, data from the NBCRNA revealed that among first-time National Certification Examination (NCE) candidates, 33.5% were under 30 years old, 45.7% were between 30 and 35, and the remaining 20.8% were over 35.
 These statistics highlight that individuals enter the CRNA profession at various stages of life, with a significant number starting in their 30s and beyond.
+The good news?

-The CRNA Club highlights that there is no perfect age to start CRNA school.
+Quick Answer: The CRNA Club highlights that there is no perfect age to start CRNA school.
 The average starting age is 32.9 years, but students range widely in age.
 Regardless of when you start, your unique experiences and skills will contribute to your success.

 Maybe you went straight through nursing school, worked in the ICU for the required years, and now you’re in your mid-20s diving into CRNA school.
 First off, congrats!
 You’ve hit the ground running.

-– You’re young, adaptable, and probably haven’t settled into too many habits that make learning new skills difficult.
+Pros: – You’re young, adaptable, and probably haven’t settled into too many habits that make learning new skills difficult. – You may not have as many financial or family responsibilities yet. – More years ahead in the field equals more potential earnings over time.

-– Less overall nursing experience, which means some clinical situations might be more of a challenge.
+Challenges: – Less overall nursing experience, which means some clinical situations might be more of a challenge. – Some classmates (or even preceptors) might assume you lack life experience. – Imposter syndrome can hit hard when you’re surrounded by more seasoned peers.

-Why Do Mid-Career Nurses Choose CRNA School?
+Why Do Nurses in Their 30s and 40s Choose CRNA School?

 If you’re in your 30s or early 40s, you’ve likely had a solid nursing career before deciding to leap into anesthesia.
 Maybe you’ve worked in various ICUs, tried different specialties, or even dabbled in management before realizing CRNA life is for you.

-– You bring a wealth of experience to the table, which makes clinical decision-making smoother.
+Pros: – You bring a wealth of experience to the table, which makes clinical decision-making smoother. – You’ve likely developed strong time management and communication skills. – Patients and colleagues may naturally trust you more because of your experience.

-– Being out of “school mode” for years can make studying feel like a foreign concept.
+Challenges: – Juggling school, work, and possibly a family can be overwhelming. – Being out of “school mode” for years can make studying feel like a foreign concept. – You might feel pressure to succeed quickly due to financial and life commitments.

 Starting CRNA school in your 40s or beyond?
 Guess what, you’re not alone.
 Many nurses decide to pivot into anesthesia later in life, and they do it successfully.

-– Patients and colleagues often assume (rightly so) that you know your stuff.
+Pros: – You’ve seen a lot in your career, and that experience translates well to anesthesia. – Strong critical thinking and crisis management skills. – Patients and colleagues often assume (rightly so) that you know your stuff.

-– The physical and mental demands of an intense program may feel harder than they would have 10 years ago.
+Challenges: – Balancing family life, finances, and school can be a major hurdle. – The physical and mental demands of an intense program may feel harder than they would have 10 years ago. – You may worry about fewer working years ahead to maximize your career benefits.

-Trick question, there isn’t one.
-No matter when you start, you’ll have advantages and challenges unique to your situation.
-The key is to own your path.
 If you’re younger, soak up the wisdom of your older classmates.
-If you’re older, embrace your experience, and don’t let the grind intimidate you.
-At the end of the day, CRNA school is hard, no matter when you start.
+If you’re older, embrace your experience, and don’t let the grind intimidate you. ultimately, CRNA school is hard, no matter when you start.
 What matters most is resilience, adaptability, and a willingness to learn.

 So whether you’re fresh out of the ICU or have decades of experience, know this: You belong here.
 Ready to learn more about the CRNA profession, hot topics, and issues we face?
 We’ve got resources and videos for you inside The CRNA Club Membership!

 Keep Reading